 - Adopt a Disciplined Agile approach.
 Enable your teams, regardless of size, to choose their own way of working (WoW) and thus have a process that addresses the needs of the situation that they face.
 Some people call this process right-sizing, de-scaling, or process disaggregation – we simply call it pragmatic.

-When you find yourself in a situation where you need a large IT delivery team, and those situations do exist in many organizations, and you can’t find a way to reduce the size of the team, then you will need to adopt strategies to coordinate that team.
+When you find yourself in a situation where you need a large team, and those situations do exist in many organizations, and you can’t find a way to reduce the size of the team, then you will need to adopt strategies to coordinate that team.

 Team Structure of a Large Program